-Unfortunately for many children in Ethiopia, an education is out of reach.
+Unfortunately for many Ethiopian children , an education is out of reach.
 But with your help, they can attend school and achieve their goals.

 Today, many Ethiopian children do not have access to the educational opportunities they need to succeed.
-Ethiopia is one of the poorest countries in the world, and countless school-age children succumb to diseases associated with a low standard of living, while others are forced to stay home to help their families survive.
+The population of Ethiopia is one of the poorest in the world, and countless Ethiopian children succumb to diseases associated with a low standard of living, while others are forced to stay home to help their families survive.

 This begins as young as kindergarten, as only 5 percent of Ethiopian children enrolled in pre-primary school in 2011, according to UNESCO.
 At the primary school level, about 85 percent of boys and 80 percent of girls are enrolled in school, but only 64 to 65 percent of these children actually attend, UNICEF states.